Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/02-installing-&-managing-software.md

 ## What is software
 ----
 Before we discuss how to access software, it is important to understand the basics of compute resources.
 This may seem pedantic to some of you, but we want to make sure everyone is starting with the same background.
 The hardware of a system is the available memory and processing power of a compute resource.
-Software are a set of instructions, writing in a coding language, for manipulating data using the available hardware.
+Software are a set of instructions, written in a coding language, for manipulating data using the available hardware.
 Software can further be categorized into system software, which interfaces directly with the hardware of the compute system, an example of this would be your operating system and application software, which interfaces with the system software to leverage the hardware compute resources.
 All of the commands and software we will discuss in this workshop fall into the application category.

 <p align="center">
   <img src="../figures/softwareImage.png" height="35%" width="35%"/>